lizhaoliu/lizhaoliu.github.io/posts/metaflow-deep-dive-1.md

     BranchFlow()
 ```

-There are a couple of requirements for this workflow to work:
+A couple of things to note here:

-* The user-defined workflow class (`BranchFlow`) inherits from `FlowSpec`.
+* User-defined workflow class (`BranchFlow`) inherits from `FlowSpec`.
-* Each method that is decorated with `@step` becomes a step/stage in the workflow.
-A valid flow should begin
+* Each step/stage of the workflow should be a method decorated with `@step`.
+A valid workflow begins with `start` and
-  with `start` and finishes at `end`.
+  finishes at `end`.
 * The `self.next` function is invoked exactly once at the end of each step to specify the next step (_transition_) to
   execute.
-The entire workflow is logically structured as a _directed acyclic graph (DAG)_, and it is executed
+The entire workflow is logically built into a _directed acyclic graph (DAG)_.
-  accordingly.

 ![](../images/simple-workflow.png)

 ### Types of a Step

-Conceptually, a `step` wears one of three hats:
+A `step` belongs to one of the following types:

 #### Linear

-A `linear` step has one parent step and one child step.
+A `linear` step contains one parent step and one child step.

 ![](../images/linear-step.png)